 5.1.2 It was noted that WIGOS is also about building partnerships, and is in process of developing its own partnership criteria.
 As a component of WIGOS, GCW and WIGOS partnership criteria must be similar, and the Secretariat was asked to work with the WIGOS Project Office towards it. [action]

 5.1.3 The meeting acknowledged that WMO has Memorandums of Understanding (MoU) with many organizations which cover the activities of GCW (e.g. the MoU with IUGG for IACS).
-The Secretariat was asked to summarize the existing agreements and identify the opportunities to amend and expand the agreements with partner organizations.
-[Action]
+The Secretariat was asked to summarize the existing agreements and identify the opportunities to amend and expand the agreements with partner organizations. [action]

 5.1.4 J Baeseman recommended that GCW provides to potential partners more clarity on the benefits of joining the GCW observing network. [action]